-In the Spanish gas system, with extensive infrastructure development in recent years, the investment cost currently imposed by incremental demand is reduced
+In the Spanish gas system, with extensive infrastructure development in recent years, the investment cost currently imposed by incremental demand is reduced because the increases in demand do not involve significant additional

 The regulatory period of tariffs and charges may have implications on whether the cost reflected by marginal prices are short or long term costs.
 The distinction between these two concepts is due to the flexibility required to respond to a demand increase, more than the time horizon.
 These costs are difficult to quantify, and mistakes in their measurement could lead to non-cost reflective tariffs and charges.